At least 3 killed, others wounded in New Mexico shooting, police say

 Farmington is not far from where New Mexico borders Colorado, Utah and Arizona.
 In recent years, cafes and breweries have cropped up downtown alongside decades-old businesses that trade in Native American crafts from silver jewelry to wool weavings.
 Traveling Broadway shows make regular stops at the expansive community center auditorium, while rural lots on the outskirts are littered with disassembled oilfield equipment.

-Last month, Farmington police shot an killed a man at his front door after they went to the wrong address while responding to a domestic violence call.
+Last month Farmington police shot and killed a man at his front door after they went to the wrong address while responding to a domestic violence call.

+Associated Press writer Morgan Lee in Santa Fe, New Mexico, contributed to this report.